bowman2001/perplexdoc/content/doc/plugin/kroki/index.md

     name: Kroki
     parent: plugin
     pre: account_tree
-categories: [markdown, external]
+categories: [module, markdown]
-tags: [diagram]
+tags: [diagram, mermaid]
 ---

-Generate SVG diagrams with the Kroki service by writing textual diagram descriptions into Markdown code blocks.
+Generate SVG diagrams with the Kroki service by placing textual diagram descriptions into Markdown code blocks.
 {.p-first}
 <!--more-->

- [Kroki](https://kroki.io) can produce a wide variety of diagrams from textual descriptions by calling their API.

- Joe Mooring published an article about this service including a template for Hugo.
-This theme includes his template with some adaptions to generate a fitting style.
-Please, read [his article][veriphor] to learn about its usage.
+ [Kroki](https://kroki.io) produces a growing number of diagram types from textual descriptions.
+Their public server is free of charge and its software gets published as open-source.
+You can run our own instance in case you don’t want to rely on theirs.

+ This theme includes a codeblock render hook which allows to enhance the diagrams in a similar way as images.
+ {.inline}

+ {{< mnote >}}Joe Mooring published [an article about diagrams](https://www.veriphor.com/articles/diagrams/) including a codeblock render hook which inspired this one.{{< /mnote >}}

- Here follow examples of all currently supported diagram types which are taken from the Kroki page.
+ The following examples of supported diagram types are taken from the Kroki page.

 ## Mermaid